skorzinetzki/bdd-bowling-dojo/README.md

 * [SpecFlow Documentation](http://specflow.org/documentation/)

 ## Task 2
 Now that you have set up scenarios and generated the steps code, you should make the steps fulfill the desired action.
-There are two parts to consider, first you have write tests, that get running, and second, you have to write the production code, that will let the running tests pass.
+There are two parts to consider, first you have to write tests, that get running, and second, you have to write the production code, that will let the running tests pass.
 The production code belongs into the `BowlingScoreCalculator.cs` file in the `lise.dojo.bowling` project.
 Your test code belongs into the `BowlingScoreSteps.cs` file in the `lise.dojo.bowling.specs` project.

 This solution is set up with NUnit and FluentAssertions, here are some helpful links when using these libaries:
 * [SpecFlow Documentation](http://specflow.org/documentation/)